-The present Neoclassical construction was built with the designs of the architect Francois Boulanger.
-Designed from the beginning as a parliamentary building, it had two amphitheaters, one for the parliamentary meetings and another for the meeting of the Senate.
+The present Neoclassical construction was built with the designs of the architect François Florimond Boulanger.
+Designed from the beginning as a parliamentary building, it had two amphitheaters, one for the meetings of the and another for the meeting of the Senate.

-Its collection covers the modern periods of the Greek history, from the 15th till the 20th century.
-In particular, there are flags, weaponry, furniture, folk costumes, personal items of historical Greek figures and pieces of everyday life.
+Its collection covers the modern periods of Greek history, from the 15th to the 20th century.
+In particular, there are flags, weaponry, furniture, folk costumes, personal items of historical Greek figures and pieces of everyday life exhibited inside.

-There are many ways to reach the Historical Museum, from any location in Athens.
+There are many ways to reach the Historical Museum from any location in Athens.

-Private transfers: We recommend using an online pre-booked Athens transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 693 881 8288, 0030 694 597 2090, 0030 690 943 9292or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: (0030) 18288, (0030) 18222, (0030) 18180.
+You can also book your taxi online.

 By bus/trolleybus: The closest bus stop is “EOT”.
 Check the routes and the official timetables on OASA Telematics.